-- Investigating the cause of pancreatitis (inflammation of the pancreas).
+- Investigating the cause of inflammation of the pancreas (pancreatitis).

 The bile ducts and nearby structures

 Bile is made in the liver.
-The liver is in the upper right part of the abdomen.
+The liver is in the upper right part of the tummy (abdomen).
 Bile passes from liver cells into tiny tubes called bile ducts.
 These join together (like the branches of a tree) to form the common bile duct.
-Bile constantly drips down the common bile duct, and through an opening called the papilla into the duodenum (the first part of the gut after the stomach).
+Bile constantly drips down the common bile duct, and through an opening called the papilla into the the first part of the gut after the stomach (the duodenum).

 The pancreas is a large gland that makes enzymes (chemicals).
 These flow down the pancreatic ducts, into the main pancreatic duct, and through the papilla into the duodenum.
 The pancreatic enzymes are vital to digest food.
-(The pancreas also makes some hormones such as insulin.)
+(The pancreas also makes some chemicals (hormones) such as insulin.)